mmistakes/made-mistakes-jekyll/_posts/2012-09-17-kristysf-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @kristysf"
+title: "Fiery blond hair curling about"
 description: "PaperFaces portrait of @kristysf drawn with Paper by 53 on an iPad."
 image: paperfaces-kristysf-twitter-lg
 thumb: paperfaces-kristysf-twitter-150.jpg